TexTools/FFXIV_TexTools_UI/readme.md

 We do not support the use of Textools from, or with application directories placed inside a Onedrive folder, This includes the default User Profile folder created if users blindly click through the first time wizard on a new Windows install.

-- These services can cause import files, and mods themselves to revert or only partially synchronise, resulting in file corruption.
+- These services can cause backup files, and mods themselves to revert or only partially synchronise, resulting in file corruption.
 - In other cases, files are not able to be loaded at all because the one drive service has been disabled or uninstalled, in this case a big error message that includes the line "Cloud File Provider is not running." to be thrown when attempting to import, export or create packs.

 ## Useful Links